gdinwiddie/EquineHoroscope/README.md

 1. Make sure I can retrieve a horoscope via the MumblerAdapter.
 2. Make sure that Mumbler delivers a variety of horoscopes.
 This requires using a more complicated grammar file.

+### Popping back up to the Business Level

+Implementing the next scenario, which expects different horoscopes, caused us to notice that the MumblerAdapter wasn't hooked to the CrystalBall.
+Instead, it had a dummy HoroscopeProvider that returned the same horoscope all the time.